Filter Ferret

 W × H × D37.5 × 15 range × 23 in

-Ergotron builds mounting hardware used by hospitals, trading floors, and broadcast studios.
-The WorkFit-TL brings that commercial-grade engineering to a desk converter — 40 lb weight capacity (the highest here), 20 height settings, and a Constant Force spring system that lifts the same way at 10 lbs of load as it does at 40 lbs.
+Ergotron builds mounting hardware for hospitals, trading floors, and broadcast studios.
+The WorkFit-TL is that same engineering in a desk converter — 40 lb capacity (the highest here), 20 height settings, and a Constant Force spring that lifts the same at 10 lbs of load as it does at 40.

-The 37.5 × 23-inch workspace is the deepest on this list, fitting two 24-inch monitors with room for accessories.
-On a 60-inch desk, you get 11.25 inches of open desk space on each side.
-Non-slip rubber pads protect your desk surface.
-Cable management clips and a sleeve keep wires organized.
-Zero assembly required — just place and use.
+The 37.5 × 23-inch workspace is the deepest on this list.
+Two 24-inch monitors with room for accessories.
+On a 60-inch desk, you get 11.25 inches of open space per side.
+Non-slip rubber pads protect the desk surface.
+Cable clips and a sleeve keep wires organized.
+Zero assembly — place it and go.

-Watch out for: At $400+, it's the most expensive converter here.
-The 27.5-inch keyboard tray is the narrowest on this list — a standard keyboard fits, but a keyboard plus trackpad side by side is tight.
-The hand-brake levers require squeezing to adjust height, which may not suit users with grip limitations (consider the Mount-It! electric model instead).
+Watch out for: $400+, the most expensive converter on this list.
+The 27.5-inch keyboard tray is the narrowest — a standard keyboard fits, but a keyboard plus trackpad side by side is tight.
+The hand-brake levers require squeezing, which won't work for users with grip limitations (see the Mount-It! electric model instead).

 How to Measure Your Desk for a Converter

 Step 1: Desk width.
-Measure side to side.
-If you have a 60-inch desk, every converter on this list fits width-wise.
+Side to side.
+If you have a 60-inch desk, every converter here fits.
 The widest (FlexiSpot M7 at 42 inches) leaves 9 inches per side.

 Step 2: Desk depth.
-Measure front to back — this is the critical measurement.
+Front to back.
+This is the one that kills people.
 A 24-inch-deep desk eliminates any converter with a base depth over 22 inches.
-A 30-inch-deep desk works with everything on this list.
+A 30-inch desk works with everything on this list.

 Step 3: Desk weight capacity.
 Converters weigh 24–52 lbs.
-Add the weight of your monitors and peripherals (another 10–30 lbs).
-Your desk needs to support 35–80 lbs of additional load without flexing or wobbling.
+Add monitors and peripherals (10–30 lbs more).
+Your desk needs to handle 35–80 lbs of additional load without flexing.

 Bonus: Elbow height.
-Stand at your desk and bend your elbows to 90 degrees.
+Stand at your desk.
+Bend your elbows to 90 degrees.
 Measure from the desk surface to your forearms.
 That's the converter height you need.
 Most people need 15–20 inches of lift.
-If you're over 6 feet, prioritize converters with 19.7+ inch maximum height.
+Over 6 feet?
+Prioritize converters with 19.7+ inch max height.

-For more on reading furniture dimensions and avoiding common mistakes, see our guide to dimensions.
-And if you realize your current desk is too shallow for a converter, check our picks for desks under 48 inches wide.
+For more on reading furniture dimensions, see our dimensions guide.
+If your desk turns out to be too shallow for a converter, check our desks under 48 inches wide.

 The Extended Depth Trap

 Scissor-lift (Z-lift) converters push forward as they rise.
-The keyboard tray extends past the front of the base.
-A converter that sits 24 inches deep when collapsed can extend to 42 inches deep at full standing height.
+The keyboard tray extends past the base.
+A converter sitting 24 inches deep when collapsed can extend to 42 inches deep at standing height.
+That's 18 inches of forward expansion.

-The Vari VariDesk Pro Plus 36 on this list does exactly this: 24 inches collapsed, approximately 42 inches raised.
-On a 24-inch-deep desk, the keyboard tray hangs 18 inches past the front edge at standing height.
+The VariDesk Pro Plus 36 does exactly this.
+24 inches collapsed, ~42 inches raised.
+On a 24-inch desk, the keyboard tray hangs 18 inches off the front edge.
+That's not a standing desk.
+That's a liability.

 Vertical-lift (X-lift) converters don't have this problem.
-They rise straight up, maintaining the same footprint at all heights.
+They go straight up.
+Same footprint at every height.
 The VIVO K Series and FlexiSpot M7 both use vertical-lift designs.

 What size standing desk converter do I need for a 60-inch desk?+